drumee/synology-hosted/README.md

 Once the installation completed, you will receive a link sent to the *ADMIN_EMAIL*.
 Click on the link and set the admin pass word.
 That's it !

 ## Installation from a template file
 There a faster way to install.
+[Watch video here](https://youtu.be/8RQWJMeMj6k)
 - Download the template from [here](https://github.com/drumee/synology-hosted/blob/main/template.json)
 - Edit the file by setting you own values in following sections:
 - [env_variables](https://github.com/drumee/synology-hosted/blob/main/template.json#L10)